jeremytammik/tbc/a/1911_adjacent_wall_room.md

 }
 </pre>

-Note that the C# version processes all element whose element id appears as a key in the wall to room mapping, regardless of whether they are in fact a wall or not.
+Note that the C# version processes all elements whose element id appears as a key in the wall to room mapping, regardless of whether they are in fact a wall or not.

 The VB.NET version uses a filtered element collector to retrieve only wall elements.